 Roland Glen Fingers developed his mustache, perhaps the most colorful in major-league baseball, on his own.
 But he credited his father with teaching him how to pitch.
 Roland was born on August 25, 1946, in Steubenville, Ohio, to George and Pearl (Stafford) Fingers.
-By that time his father was a steelworker, but he had pitched in the St. Louis Cardinals farm system for four years and had been a roommate of future Hall of Famer Stan Musial.
+His father, a steelworker, had pitched in the St. Louis Cardinals farm system for four years and had been a roommate of Stan Musial.

-One day, after returning home from a tough day in the steel mill, George Fingers said, “That’s it, we’re moving to California,” Fingers said in a TV appearance with Tim McCarver in August 2010.
-He sold his house for $1,500, bought a car, and moved the family to Cucamonga, California, where he went to work in yet another steel mill.
+One day, after returning home from a tough day in the steel mill, George Fingers said, “That’s it, we’re moving to California,” Roland Fingers recalled in a TV appearance with Tim McCarver in August 2010.
+He sold his house for $1,500, bought a car, and moved the family to Rancho Cucamonga, California, where he went to work in yet another steel mill.
 On the drive west, the family couldn’t afford to stay in hotels, and they were forced to sleep in sleeping bags by the side of the road.

-The Athletics’ new manager, Hank Bauer, installed a four-man starting rotation – Blue Moon Odom, Chuck Dobson, Catfish Hunter, and Jim Nash – and said that to keep the starters on four days’ rest, Fingers would start when the A’s played more than four straight days.
+In 1969 the Athletics’ new manager, Hank Bauer, installed a four-man starting rotation – Blue Moon Odom, Chuck Dobson, Catfish Hunter, and Jim Nash – and said that to keep the starters on four days’ rest, Fingers would start when the A’s played more than four straight days.
 Fingers made his first start of the season on April 22 in Minnesota.
 He shut out the Twins on five hits, 7-0, facing just 32 batters.
-He made his next start five days later in Seattle, going 8 1/3 innings and allowing five runs on six hits in a 13-5 win over the Pilots.
+He made his next start five days later in Seattle, going 8⅓ innings and allowing five runs on six hits in a 13-5 win over the Pilots.
 Seven days later he started against Seattle again, this time at Oakland, and lost, 6-4, giving up 11 hits in six-plus innings.
 He didn’t start again until May 30, when he was shelled by the Cleveland Indians, lasting just one-third of an inning in a 9-2 loss.
-For the next 3½ months Fingers worked exclusively out of the bullpen; he did not start again until September 15, when he lost to the Twins.
+For the next 3½ months, Fingers worked out of the bullpen; he did not start again until September 15, when he lost to the Twins.
 In the remaining two weeks of the season he made three more appearances as a starter.
 In 60 games, including eight starts, Fingers was 6-7 with 12 saves.

 Hank Bauer was fired in September and replaced by third-base coach John McNamara, who had been Fingers’ manager at Birmingham in 1967.
 Under McNamara in 1970, Fingers got 19 starts and made 26 relief appearances, posting a 7-9 record.

 The division championship in 1971 was the first of five straight for the A’s.
 Their rise to the top was fueled by the talent they got out of their minor-league system in the 1960s, players like Fingers, Reggie Jackson, Bert Campaneris, Joe Rudi, Sal Bando, Catfish Hunter, Blue Moon Odom, and Vida Blue.
 As these players came together, they jelled as a team and brought success to Oakland.
-The As appearance in the 1971 ALCS was the first postseason play for the franchise and its predecessors since the Philadelphia Athletics lost the 1931 World Series to the St. Louis Cardinals.
+The A’s appearance in the 1971 ALCS was the first postseason play for the franchise and its predecessors since the Philadelphia Athletics lost the 1931 World Series to the St. Louis Cardinals.

 After the 1972 season Finley sent Fingers a contract calling for a $1,000 raise for 1973.
 Fingers phoned Finley to argue about the contract.
 Finley would not budge, so Fingers slammed down the receiver and vowed never to talk to Finley again.
-He hired agent Jerry Kapstein to represent him in future negotiations with Finley and kept his word never to speak to Finley again.
+He hired agent Jerry Kapstein to represent him in negotiations with Finley and kept his word never to speak to Finley again.